akanass/rx-socket-client/README.md

 // receive message from server with callback socket$.on('event', data => console.log(data)); // will display received data in console if event is fired

-// handle error from server with callback socket$.on('error', error => console.error(error)); // will display error in console if event is fired

 // handle close from server with callback socket$.on('close', () => console.log('Socket closed')); // will display message in console if event is fired
 ```